I hope you enjoy reading this blog post. If you want my team to just do your marketing for you, click here.

 Whether you’re looking to start a business, already running one, or just freelancing for clients, you’re eventually going to have to communicate with someone over email.
-Using email is a great way to quickly communicate with people all around the world, and has really revolutionized communications.
+Using email is a great way to quickly communicate with people all around the world, and has really revolutionised communications.
 For many people, it’s a common activity and is used frequently in their day to day life.

 In the business world emails are an essential way of communicating with clients, investors, and colleagues.
 Unlike personal emails to friends, there are some common courtesies and etiquette that should adhere to if you want to come off as professional.
 In this blog post, we’re going to share with you 5 tips that you can use to start writing effective emails today.